Internalist vs. Externalist Conceptions of Epistemic Justification

 Actual Access KI:

-Whenever one knows some proposition p, then one is also aware of one's knowledge basis for p.
+One knows some proposition p only if one is also aware of one's knowledge basis for p.

-Whenever one knows some proposition p, then one can become aware by reflection of one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection of one's knowledge basis for p.

 Here we assume that the awareness spoken of in Actual Access knowledge internalism is the direct sort that Prichard had in mind.
 It is an awareness that is not brought about by any calculation or reasoning.